Latest update: May 2020

 The card reader can be purchased at any electronics shop and some banks, like Belfius, offer bank card readers that can also read e-cards.
 Tax-on-Web is accessible via the MyMinfin website (the website of the Federal Ministry of Finance) and available in French, Dutch and German.

-Please note that since you are living in Flanders, all the papers related to your tax declaration will be sent to you in Dutch.
+Please note that if you are living in Flanders, all the papers related to your tax declaration will be sent to you in Dutch.

 Considering the complexity of the system, it will probably come as no surprise to hear that the calculation of your taxes takes some time.
 The tax authority itself is rather vague about the exact time – it can take up to a whole year before you receive your final statement (aanslagbiljet).
 This will summarise your income and costs and provide the final calculation.
 During the year, you can check on Tax-on-web whether your statement has been sent out already.